 The following projects trigger the Construction and Demolition (C&D) Waste Management Plan (WMP) requirements set forth in the Placentia Municipal Code Section 8.0.400.

-- All projects incorporating demolition regardless of their square footage.
+- All projects with demolition regardless of their square footage

-- All City public works and construction projects which are awarded pursuant to a competitive bid procedure.
+- All City public works and construction projects awarded pursuant to a competitive bid procedure.